-A quick note: if the maintenance part of owning a home is the only drawback for you, consider buying a condo in a well-managed building instead of a detached home.
+A quick note: if the maintenance part of owning a home is the only drawback for you, consider buying a condo in a well-managed building instead of a detached house.

 Maintenance aside, there’re a few other lifestyle factors to consider:

-- What do you care more: coming home to luxurious home fixtures and upgraded bathrooms, or being one elevator ride away from amenities like swimming pool, fitness center, and yoga studio?
+- What do you care more about: coming home to luxurious home fixtures and upgraded bathrooms, or being one elevator ride away from amenities like a swimming pool, fitness center, and yoga studio?

 - What do you rather have: a quieter life in the ‘burbs, or easy access to all the trendiest spots in town?

 - Most importantly: do you see yourself settling down, or does the words “digital nomad” make your heart go boom boom?